matvm1/dev-portfolio/src/data/blog/post1.md

 Experience: QA Intern, DSA Tutor, Business Intelligence Developer, Technical Business Analyst, Senior Technical Business Analyst

 ## Where I started
-My interest in technology began early, back in my freshman year of highschool when I took a web development course.
+My interest in technology began early, back in my freshman year of high school when I took a web development course.
 It introduced me to the basics of web design—nesting DOM elements and applying styles—but what really fascinated me was the power of reusability.
 I loved how I could make a single change to an attribute and see it reflected across multiple elements.

-This was the only computer-related course offered by my curriculum up until senior year, when AP Computer Science was introduced.
+This was the only computer-related course offered by my curriculum up until senior year when AP Computer Science was introduced.
 I enrolled, and within a month, I knew I would be majoring in Computer Science.

 I enrolled at the University of Central Florida, seeing that they were reputable in the field.
 I did most of my undergraduate there, then finished at Florida International University.
 The highlight of my studies was the last course in the curriculum, one dedicated to working with a team of 4 (myself included) to deliver incremental features to an existing Forex trading platform.
 Adapting to a new tech stack (.NET), working in feature branches, and integrating team contributions after merging made software delivery an exciting and rewarding process.